bucs445fall2025/project-debugging-the-odds/sprints/ch8_sprint/sprint.md

 ## Technical Debt

 ### Requirement Target
-- Connect Sessions with front end
+- Plan out trading process
-- Test and complete database code
+- Connect users and items
-- Create trading floor home screen implemetation
+- Continue trading floor home screen implemetation

 ### User Stories
-- Authentication
 - Trader
-- Precautions

 ### Planning
-- Call new session code from front end
-- Fix database entry persistence issue
+- Get a step by step process of trading figured out
+- allow users to add items
-- Start implementing existing design in react
+- Continue implementing existing design in react

 ### Action Items
-- Code react sign in with sessions
-- Test and debug our database code and docker setup
+- Write psuedo code for how a trade gets handled
+- Alter database to hold users items with fast lookup
 - Write homepage in react

 ### Issues and Risks
-- Database problem could be a pain because we already tried debugging once
+- Database schema might need to be altered more than we think

 ## Team Work Assignments
 - Daniel Beiser - Implemetation of homepage
-- Richard Zielenski - User Context connection to frontend
+- Richard Zielenski - Connect users to items
-- Xavier Wallis - Fix database entry problem
+- Xavier Wallis - Trading process